vdcit/vietstacker.github.io/slides.md

 - All about Cloud
 - Coding
-- In the future: CloudStack, SDN..
+- In the future: BigData, SDN..

 Note: